thdotnet/azure-docs.pt-br/articles/frontdoor/front-door-faq.md

 ### <a name="can-i-configure-ssl-policy-to-control-ssl-protocol-versions"></a>Posso configurar a política SSL para controlar as versões do Protocolo SSL?

-Não, atualmente não dá suporte para negar a versões específicas do TLS a porta da frente nem pode definir as versões mínimas do TLS.
+Não, atualmente não dá suporte para negar a versões específicas do TLS a porta da frente nem pode definir a versão mínima do TLS.

 ### <a name="can-i-configure-front-door-to-only-support-specific-cipher-suites"></a>Posso configurar a porta da frente para só oferecem suporte a conjuntos de codificação específico?